 Ensuring that we don't starve on board:

 We made surprising discoveries!
-For instance, we found certain long-life prepared (fresh) food packs at Aldi in Germany one day when exchanging our gas bottles at the nearby OBI.
+For instance, we found certain long-life prepared (fresh) food packs at Aldi in Germany one day when exchanging our gas bottles at the nearby OBI do-it-yourself store.
 These certainly add some colour to our daily diet at sea.
-Storage and organisation are all-important, so that we know where everything is (suddenly an HR53 takes on mega-yacht dimensions when you don't know where things have been stored and are turning everything upside down!).
-In fact, a lot of time during our 2018/19 w ork was to make copious lists of things and maps of where to find what...
+Storage and organisation are all-important, so that we know where everything is (suddenly an HR53 takes on mega-yacht dimensions when you don't know where things have been stored and are obliged to turn the whole boat upside down to find a missing toothpick!).
+In fact, a lot of time during our 2018/19 refit, we made many and lengthy lists of things and plans of what to find where on board...

 The previous owner of our boat had completely changed the set-up of the fridge and freezer on board as originally installed by Hallberg-Rassy in 1995.
 He had glued and pasted 5cm thick sheets of polystyrene to the sides and bottom of each and then glued thin sheets of perspex over these polystyrene parts to better insulate the fridge and freezer from the inside.
 He had also replaced the original evaporators and fitted new air-cooled compressors which were lurking somewhere deep down in the bilges.
 The result was a much reduced-in-size freezer (and fridge).
-Unfortunately it was a botched job and smelly water accumulated under this extra insulation.
-But furthermore, the freezer no longer froze (achieving at best a maximum lowest temperature of about -3°C by our measurements, due mainly to an inadequate Webasto ASU holding plate being fitted.
+Unfortunately it was a botched job and smelly water accumulated under these layers of added insulation.
+But furthermore, the freezer for instance no longer froze (achieving at best a maximum lowest temperature of about -3°C by our measurements, due mainly to an inadequate Webasto ASU holding plate being fitted rather than a proper evaporator.
 This just didn't give the cold "oomph" needed).
-Yet the fridge where there should be a working temperature of 6-8°C often freezes quite seriously because the previous owner had fitted a sufficiently large evaporator in it, connected to a good compressor and which is impossible to set at a reasonable temperature!
-Consequently it was impossible to keep frozen food on board in the freezer.
-But all chilled food placed in the fridge was soon frozen to ice!
+Yet the fridge where there should be a working temperature of 6-8°C often freezes quite seriously because the previous owner had fitted a sufficiently large evaporator in it and connected to a good compressor.
+It is well-nigh impossible to set the fridge at a reasonable temperature!
+The upshot of this set-up at the time was that it was impossible to keep frozen food on board in the freezer.
+Yet all chilled food placed in the fridge was soon frozen to ice!

 The four pictures shown here are: before, during and after our work on the freezer.
 They illustrate the point I'm trying to make.
 Before (photo left: there is just enough space for a couple of bottles at the bottom of the fridge and that's it - middle photo: the yucky and really smelly brown water at the bottom; a health hazard waiting to happen - right: freezer ready for painting and installing the new evaporator).
 And finally, with the evaporator/cooling plate bent as acutely as we dared and nicely attached to the sides of the repainted freezer box.
 There's now much more space for food.
 It was a slow and nasty work - fortunately we had all 2016/17 winter to complete this and many other jobs!